mawrkus/js-unit-testing-guide/README.md

 #### Test-first cycle

 1. Write a simple failing test
-2. Make the test pass by writing the minimum amount of code, don't bother with code quality during this step, go as fast as you can to make the test pass
+2. Make the test pass by writing the minimum amount of code, don't bother with code quality, go as fast as you can to make the test pass
 3. Refactor the code by applying best practices and design patterns

 #### Consequences of the test-first cycle